renovate-bot/GoogleCloudPlatform-_-data-to-ai/README.md

 ## Searching images

-There are multiple ways to search for images using BigQuery's SQL.
+There are multiple ways to search images using BigQuery's SQL.

 ### Full text search